 Difference Between Soil Fertility and Soil Productivity

-Soil fertility and soil productivity are not same, there are some basic differences:
+Soil fertility and soil productivity are not the same, there are some basic differences:

 |Soil Fertility||Soil Productivity|

 |1.
 It is an index of available nutrients to plants.||1.
 It is used to indicate crop yields.|